coderbennett/coderbennett/README.md

 # Hi there, I'm joey
-Welcome to my github profile!
+Welcome to my GitHub profile!

 ## About
 My name is Joey and I am a software engineer in the California Bay Area (USA).